urbit/urbit.org-reloaded/content/grants/apprenticeship-studio-email.md

 ## Prerequisites

 Some hoon knowledge would be a plus, but we're happy to take someone from the point of zero knowledge to being able to work on this stuff.
-JS/React skills would be valuable for the stretch goal of building out the frontend.
+JS/React skills would be valuable for the frontend part.

 ## Time Estimates